 Where can I find Registrar/Academic Forms such as Plan of Study, Audit Permission, etc?

-Electronic copies of forms are now preferred over paper.
 Student forms can be found on the DIU website.
 Electronic forms are preferred over paper forms.
 Forms can be circulated for signatures via email. https://www.diu.edu/academics/academic-forms/

-What will Transform (chapel) be like this summer and fall?
+What is Transform (chapel) like this fall?

 How do I get IT support?

 What if I don’t have a device that I can use for Zoom in my SL courses?

 We strongly encourage students to purchase a device that is capable of running Zoom for their SL courses.
 If you are on campus and you either do not have a device or are having technical problems with your laptop or tablet, DIU’s IT department has a limited number of Chromebooks and laptops that can be loaned for student and faculty/staff use as needed.
 Devices are loaned out on a first-come, first-served basis.
 If you do not live near the campus and do not have access to a device, please contact DIU’s IT department at firstname.lastname@example.org.

 What kinds of support can I get from the Library?

 Several services are available from the DIU Library.